-In 2015 Emily Hunt complained to the police that she had been raped in a hotel room.
-She had also been filmed, naked and asleep, without her consent.
-Although she is entitled to anonymity, she waived that right to draw attention to her case.
-The Crown Prosecution Service did not authorise any charge, either for rape or voyeurism.
-Emily maintained that any sexual activity was not consensual but did not challenge the Prosecution decision not to charge the man with rape.
+In 2015 Emily Hunt reported to the police that she had been raped in a hotel room.
+She also informed them she had been filmed, naked and asleep, without her consent.
+Although Emily was automatically entitled to anonymity, she bravely waived that right to draw attention to her case.
+The Crown Prosecution Service (CPS) opted not to authorise any charge, either for rape or voyeurism.
+Emily maintained that any sexual activity was non-consensual but did not challenge the Crown Prosecution Service's decision not to charge the man with rape.

 A person commits the offence of voyeurism if:

 - for the purpose of obtaining sexual gratification, he observes another person doing a private act, and